 Boaters who are found to be in violation of the law against operating a vessel while intoxicated will face a hefty one thousand dollar fine, jail time of up to one year, and a suspension of your license for up to six months.

-Depositing waste of any kind including trash, oils, and pollutants on waterways will also warrant a fine of up to one thousand dollars.
-Aside from the hefty fine, the violator can also be guilty of misdemeanor charges.
+Depositing waste of any kind, including trash, oils, and pollutants on waterways, will also warrant a fine of up to one thousand dollars.
+Aside from the hefty fine, the violator can be guilty of misdemeanor charges as well.